mbshbn/Artificial-Neural-Network/README.md

 If we add mode hidden layers, then we call it deep neural networks, which result in more nonlinear models.
 If we have a multi-class classification problem, the output layer has more than one node.
 For example, for classification with 3 classes, we have an output layer with 3 nodes.

+## Training neural networks

-For training the Neural Networks, we use the feedforward algorithm, which is the calculation of the output based on the weights and sigmoid function applied to the input layer.
+For training the Neural Networks, we use the feedforward and backpropagation algorithms.
+The feedforward is the calculation of the output based on the weights and sigmoid function applied to the input and hidden layers.
+The backpropagation is running the feedforward operation backwards to spread the error to each of the weights.
 For example, for a network size of `N_input = 4, N_hidden = 3, N_output = 2`, the weight matrices' size are defined as follows:
 `weights_input_to_hidden` and `weights_hidden_to_output` are `N_input` by `N_hidden`, and `N_hidden` by `N_output`, respectively.
 The feedforward algorithm is as follows:
 ```
-# Hidden_layer output :
+# Calculate the input to the hidden layer:
 hidden_layer_in = np.dot(X, weights_input_to_hidden)
+# Calculate the hidden layer output:
 hidden_layer_out = sigmoid(hidden_layer_in)

-# Output-layer Output:
+# Calculate the input to the output layer:
 output_layer_in = np.dot(hidden_layer_out, weights_hidden_to_output)
+# Calculate the output layer output:
 output_layer_out = sigmoid(output_layer_in)

 ```

-This repo is based on the Udacity Self-driving car engineering Nondegree course.
+This repo is based on the (Udacity Self-driving car engineering Nanodegree)[https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013] course.